On the anti-canonical geometry of weak $\mathbb{Q}$-Fano threefolds, III: A new criterion for not composed with a pencil

 \subsection{A structure theorem of terminal weak $\bQ$-Fano $3$-folds}

 We recall the following structure theorem of terminal weak $\bQ$-Fano $3$-folds from \cite{JZ21}.
 It plays the role of Fano--Mori triples as in \cite{CJ20}.
-Different from \cite{CJ20}, we do not need to replace by another birational model (cf. \cite[Proposition~3.9]{CJ20}).
+Unlike \cite{CJ20}, we do not need to replace by a birational model (cf. \cite[Proposition~3.9]{CJ20}).

 \begin{prop}[{\cite[Proposition~4.1]{JZ21}}] Let $X$ be a terminal weak $\bQ$-Fano $3$-fold.
-Then there exists a normal projective $3$-fold $Y$ birational to $X$ satisfying the following properties: \begin{enumerate} \item $Y$ is $\mathbb{Q}$-factorial terminal; \item $-K_Y$ is big; \item for any sufficiently large and divisible positive integer $n$, $|-nK_Y|$ is movable; \item for a general member $M\in |-nK_Y|$, $M$ is irreducible and $(Y, \frac{1}{n}M)$ is canonical;
+Then there exists a normal projective $3$-fold $Y$ birational to $X$ satisfying the following properties: \begin{enumerate}[(1)] \item $Y$ is $\mathbb{Q}$-factorial terminal; \item $-K_Y$ is big; \item for any sufficiently large and divisible positive integer $n$, $|-nK_Y|$ is movable; \item for a general member $M\in |-nK_Y|$, $M$ is irreducible and $(Y, \frac{1}{n}M)$ is canonical;

 \item there exists a projective morphism $g: Y\to S$ with connected fibers where $F$ is a general fiber of $g$, such that one of the following conditions holds: \begin{enumerate} \item $S$ is a point and $Y$ is a $\bQ$-Fano $3$-fold with $\rho(Y)=1$; \item $S= \mathbb{P}^1$ and $F$ is a smooth weak del Pezzo surface; \item $S$ is a del Pezzo surface with at worst Du Val singularities and $\rho(S)=1$, and $F\simeq \mathbb{P}^1$. \end{enumerate} \end{enumerate} \end{prop} Here we remark that in the proof of \cite[Proposition~4.1]{JZ21}, $Y$ is obtained by running a $K$-MMP on a $\bQ$-factorialization of $X$, so the induced map $X\dashrightarrow Y$ is a contraction, that is, it does not extract any divisor.